 - Learn the basics.
 Learn all the terms that come with stock investing.
 Get to know key fundamentals such as revenue growth and earnings growth, as well as trading terminology like bid price and ask price.
 Also, get to know how to invest in and trade shares of Microsoft.
 Some of the most common methods include share-dealing, trading, and contracts for difference (CFDs) — more on all of these shortly.

 - Share-dealing vs Trading.
-Share dealers buy shares of a company.
+Share dealers buy Microsoft shares.
 There are two ways to make money in share-dealing.
 You can sell shares at a higher price than your buy price, or in some cases, collect dividends (note: not all companies issue dividends).
 Trading is a shorter-term approach to investing, which can include buying and selling shares of a company on the same day (a practice known as day trading).
 When you day-trade shares of Microsoft, you’re focused on Microsoft’s stock chart, not the company’s long-term future.

 - Set your budget.
 When you first start investing, consider going with a smaller budget, say £1,000 or less.
 Microsoft’s stock currently trades around $150 a share, meaning you could buy a handful of shares with a £1,000 investment.
 As you gain experience, you can increase the size of your investments.

 - Choose a broker that’s right for you.
-Many online brokers will provide a reliable platform you can use to buy and sell shares of Microsoft.
+Many online brokers will provide a reliable platform you can use to buy shares, including shares of Microsoft.
 Still, every online broker is different.
 Find an online broker with low fees, a strong reputation, and an easy-to-use trading platform.

 - Evaluate market conditions.
 When the market goes up for an extended period of time (a “bull” market), most stocks go up too.
 But when the market goes down for an extended period of time (a “bear” market), many stocks do the same.
 When a bear market occurs, your chances of failure increase when buying shares of individual stocks.